CodeQL documentation

 Often this is not possible, so an alternative is to check that the target URL does not specify an explicit host name.
 For example, you can use the urlparse function from the Python standard library to parse the URL and check that the netloc attribute is empty.

-Note, however, that many browsers accept backslash characters (\) as equivalent to forward slash characters (/) in URLs, but the urlparse function does not.
-To account for this, you can first replace all backslashes with forward slashes, as shown in the following example:
+• Many browsers accept backslash characters (\) as equivalent to forward slash characters (/) in URLs, but the urlparse function does not.

 from flask import Flask, request, redirect